avalldeperas/mars-rover-kata/README.md

 ### Assumptions
 * Rover stays in the same position if it receives empty commands.
-* Initial position will be defined like "xCoordinate:yCoordinate:Direction" where directions are: N, S, W, E
+* Initial position will be defined like "xCoordinate:yCoordinate:Direction" where directions are: N, S, W, E. For example: "1:2:E".